dmbarbour/wikilon/docs/ABCRT.md

 * 4GB of memory is a lot for any one Wikilon computation.
 * LMDB stowage mitigates need for large values in memory.
-* We can optimize for large external binaries and texts.
-* We can optimize for large external bytecode resources.
+* Binaries, texts, bytecode could use external resources.
 * Tight addressing improves memory locality and caching.
-* Can model 'remote' computations via multiple contexts.
+* Easy to upgrade to 64-bit runtime later, if necessary.

+I still have mixed feelings about this whenever I read about 512GB servers and 32GB smartphones.
+But if this ever becomes a problem, this is an easier fix than most.

-Memory will be addressed and aligned on 64-bit 'cells'.
-The lower 3 bits in each address will be leveraged to optimize common representations.
+With 32-bit addressing aligned on 64-bit cells (representing pairs and lists), 3 bits in each address can be leveraged to optimize common representations.
 It is most important that we optimize for: pairs, unit, lists, trees, booleans, and small numbers.

 The encoding I'll be trying: